BenOvermyer/benovermyer.com/content/kb/books.md

 8. _The Seventh Gate_ by Margaret Weiss and Tracy Hickman
 9. _Ready Player Two_ by Earnest Cline
 10. _American Nations_ by Colin Woodard
+11. _Light of the Jedi_ by Charles Soule

 ## 2020